 One of the most fascinating lessons of PyCon was that Python is more than just a coding language or professional tool, it is almost a way of life.
 The undercurrent of inclusiveness, intellectual curiosity and passion that permeated the conference was inspiring.
 As a team, we walked away with an array of new tools to address model fairness, optimize code, and learn new techniques that we look forward to applying to client work.
 There also might be a Python-generated Panda cross-stitch in our future.

-Co-written by Pandata team members Hannah Arnson, Lead Data Scientist, Julie Novic, Data Analyst, and Joseph Homrocky, Data Engineer.
+Co-written by Pandata team members Hannah Arnson, Lead Data Scientist, Julie Novic, former Data Analyst, and Joseph Homrocky, former Data Engineer.